 Implementing accrual based financial reporting takes time.
 For some governments, the journey takes years.
 But the destination is worth the journey.

 Take a look at who’s already started or completed implementation of the reforms championed by our coalition, what they learned on the journey, and see how transparent, accountable financial information is helping strengthen their economies through the "A Closer Look at:" series from the International Public Sector Accounting Standards Board.

-Public Financial Management: A Whole System Approach by Ian Curruthers, CIPFA
+Public Financial Management: A Whole System Approach by Ian Carruthers, CIPFA

 Materials by our partners & friends